New Patients (301) 508-9755

 Dental implants are considered a cosmetic dental service, so most dental insurance companies don’t cover them.
 However, some companies may cover a percentage of the fabrication of the final dental restoration.

 But while dental implants are more expensive upfront, they’re built to last.
 You won’t have to worry about replacing them or anything in the future.
-Because your jawbone still deteriorates when you have dentures, you’ll have to get them relined or replaced – possibly multiple times.
+Because your jawbone still deteriorates when you have dentures, you’ll have to get them relined or replaced multiple times.
 These costs add up down the road.

 Frequently Asked Questions

 Dental implants and dentures are two of the most popular options for replacing missing teeth.
-Dental implants offer a more permanent solution, while dentures can be removed and replaced more easily.
+Implants offer a more permanent solution, while dentures can be removed and replaced more easily.
 Both offer distinct benefits, so it is important to consider your individual needs and lifestyle when deciding which option is best for you.

 Is the process of getting dentures or implants more invasive?